UX Wireframing: Foundation of Usability

 Recommended reading

-Here is the collection of recommended materials for further reading in case you would like to read more on the theme.
+Here is a collection of recommended materials for further reading if you would like to explore the theme further.

 The Guide to Wireframing (E-book)